TurboWarp/docs/docs/website/new-compiler.md

 The [warp timer](warp-timer) forces blocks marked as "run without screen refresh" to briefly pause after running for 500 ms to prevent an infinite loop from causing you to lose unsaved work.
 This is why the warp timer is automatically enabled when you open the TurboWarp editor.

-Unfortunately, the warp timer breaks many of the assumptions that the new compiler relies on to optimize projects, so do not expect major performance improvements while you are in the editor or otherwise have the warp timer enabled.
+Unfortunately, the warp timer breaks many of the assumptions that the new compiler uses to optimize projects, so do not expect major performance improvements while you are in the editor or otherwise have the warp timer enabled.
 They won't run slower than they did in the old compiler, though.

 ### Extension compatibility {#extensions}